smartboyathome/Wonderland-Engine/source/cheshire_cat/routes/current_team_configs.rst

    **Requires Authentication**: Yes

-   **Allowed Roles**: Administrator, Organizer
+   **Allowed Roles**: Team

    **URL Parameters**:
-      * *team_id*: The ID for the team you are requesting the config for.
-      * *machine_id*: The ID for the machine you are requesting the config for.
+      * *machine_id*: The ID of the machine you are requesting the config for.

    **Required JSON Parameters**:
       *No JSON parameters are required for this interface.*

    **Optional JSON Parameters**:
       *No optional parameters are allowed for this interface.*

    **Forbidden JSON Parameters**:
       *No JSON parameters are forbidden for this interface.*

    **Exceptions**:
-      * *IllegalParameter*: You submitted parameters with your GET request.
+      * *IllegalParameter*: You submitted JSON parameters with your GET request.
         Parameters are not allowed on this interface.

 .. _cheshire-team_configs-routes-modify: